-1. DATA DEFINITIONS, INPUTS, SOURCES AND VALIDATION
+SECTION 1: DATA DEFINITIONS, INPUTS, SOURCES AND VALIDATION

-The individual property and fund data provided by contributors for the purposes of index construction and benchmarking are governed by MSCI real estate data definitions, which form a framework for the consistent recording of property data for use in all IPD indexes.
-A mandatory core set of data, used for the calculation of total investment returns (is required in all markets, to render the IPD indexes comparable across Markets.
+The individual property and fund data provided by contributors for the purposes of index construction and benchmarking are governed by MSCI real estate data definitions, which form a framework for the consistent recording of property data for use in all IPD indexes and benchmarks.
+A mandatory core set of data, used for the calculation of total investment returns (see Section 1) is required in all markets, to render the IPD indexes and benchmarks comparable across borders.
 In addition, non-mandatory data, often specific to individual national markets, can be provided if available to allow for more detailed analyses.
 These non-mandatory data are currently being reviewed and where possible standardized by MSCI across geographic markets.
 Full definitions of all data required from contributors are shown in the data requirements form for real estate, which varies by geographic market and is sent to all data contributors.

-All contributors to the IPD indexes should submit performance data to MSCI in accordance with the Data Submitter Code of Conduct, which covers the internal systems and controls within the contributing firm around the preparation of data submission, in order to comply with MSCI's quality and integrity standards.
+All contributors to the IPD indexes and benchmarks are required to comply with the Data Submitter Code of Conduct, which covers the internal systems and controls within the contributing firm around the preparation of data submission, in order to comply with MSCI's quality and integrity standards.

-1.1 REAL ESTATE DATA REQUIREMENTS
+REAL ESTATE DATA REQUIREMENTS